CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

      ![run-now](images/doc14.png)

-1. Follow the below steps:
+1. Follow the steps below:

    - Ensure you have selected **Invoice_1**